kapcus/dbchanger/README.md

 ```

 Available fragment states:
-* T = To be installed - initial status which means fragment is ready for installation
+* N = New - initial status which means fragment is ready for installation
 * P = Pending - status signaling that this fragment was already installed but installation has not finished
 * I = Installed - fragment has been successfully installed
 * R = Rolled back - fragment has been successfully rolled back